bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 Service extensions is a mechanism that enables developers to add custom functionality to that server (think "custom endpoints") without using any third-party packages.
-That's what I'm going to show in this post.

-Most of the core service extensions are implemented in the VM itself, but some Dart's built-in libraries, such as `dart:io`, contribute their own service extensions.
-From the client point of view, there's no difference.
+Let's imagine a running Dart VM with 3 isolates and some service extensions:

 ![](/assets/img/light/dart-vm-detailed.png)

 ![](/assets/img/dark/dart-vm-detailed.png)

-There's a couple interesting points to take a note of in these pictures:
+There's a couple interesting points to take a note of:

+- There's a single VM service[^doubt]

-**Service extensions are bound to the isolate**.
+- Service extensions are bound to the isolate they were registered in

-**The same extension can be registered in many isolates**.
+- The same extension can be registered in many isolates

 So it follows that the client must always pass ID of the isolate when calling a service extension.